lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/math_libraries.md

 GPU implementations of math functions and routines are often much faster compared to CPU implementations.
 This also holds for basic routines from BLAS and LAPACK.
-You should consider using this GPU implementations first in order to obtain better performance.
+You should consider using GPU implementations in order to obtain better performance.

 There are several math libraries for Nvidia GPUs, e.g.